djstozza/fpl-app-fe/README.md

-# Fpl App Fe
+# FPL App Fe

 ## General Info

-The React/Redux front-end for Fpl App Api.
+The React/Redux front-end for FPL App Api.
 Users can challenge their friends to see who is the best fantasy football manager by drafting and trading EPL stars.
 An in-depth look at the rules and logic can be found [here](https://github.com/djstozza/fpl-app-api).

 ## Getting Started